airplane-glitch/kykloforia/readme.md

 - These tools do not replace the FAA consumer, but enhance post-processing and safety of the log data.
 - FAA SWIM data is for research and development use only and not for operational use.
 - Be aware that field structures and message formats may change.
 Adjustments to parsing logic may be required over time.
+- FAA data is governed by NAS Data Release Board (NDRB) rules.

 ---

-## License
+## Attribution

-FAA data is governed by NAS Data Release Board (NDRB) rules.
+**Author:** Luis Tobar
+**Institution:** Embry-Riddle Aeronautical University, DB College of Aviation
+**Year:** 2025

+This project is not endorsed by the FAA or MITRE and is provided solely for research and educational purposes.